Generic Name: oxycodone hydrochloride

 Oxycodone HCl is extensively metabolized by multiple metabolic pathways to noroxycodone, oxymorphone, and noroxymorphone, which are subsequently glucuronidated.
 CYP3A4 mediated N-demethylation to noroxycodone is the primary metabolic pathway of oxycodone with less contribution from CYP2D6 mediated O-demethylation to oxymorphone.
 Therefore, the formation of these and related metabolites can, in theory, be affected by other drugs.
 The major circulating metabolite is noroxycodone with an AUC ratio of 0.6 relative to that of oxycodone.
 Noroxycodone is reported to be a considerably weaker analgesic than oxycodone.
 Oxymorphone, although possessing analgesic activity, is present in the plasma only in low concentrations.
 The correlation between oxymorphone concentrations and opioid effects was much less than that seen with oxycodone plasma concentrations.
 The analgesic activity profile of other metabolites is not known.

-Elderly: Information obtained from oxycodone indicate that the plasma concentrations of oxycodone did not appear to be increased in patients over the age of 65.
+Information obtained for oxycodone indicates that the plasma concentrations of oxycodone did not appear to be increased in patients over the age of 65.

-Gender: Information obtained from oxycodone support the lack of gender effect on the pharmacokinetics of oxycodone.
+Information obtained for oxycodone support the lack of sex effect on the pharmacokinetics of oxycodone.

-Renal Insufficiency: Information obtained from oxycodone indicate that patients with renal impairment (defined as creatinine clearance <60 mL/min) had higher plasma concentrations of oxycodone than subjects with normal renal function [see Dosage and Administration (2.2)].
+Information obtained for oxycodone indicates that patients with renal impairment had higher plasma concentrations of oxycodone than subjects with normal renal function [see Use in Specific Populations (8.7)].

-Hepatic Failure: Since oxycodone is extensively metabolized, its clearance may decrease in patients with hepatic impairment [see Dosage and Administration (2.2)].
+Since oxycodone is extensively metabolized in the liver, its clearance may decrease in patients with hepatic impairment [see Use in Specific Populations (8.6)].

 Oxycodone is metabolized in part to oxymorphone via the cytochrome p450 isoenzyme CYP2D6.
-While this pathway may be blocked by a variety of drugs (e.g., certain cardiovascular drugs and antidepressants), such blockade has not yet been shown to be of clinical significance with this agent.
+While this pathway may be blocked by a variety of drugs (e.g., certain cardiovascular drugs and antidepressants), such blockade has not yet been shown to be of clinical significance with Oxaydo.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Studies of oxycodone HCl to evaluate its carcinogenic potential have not been conducted.
+Long-term studies in animals to evaluate its carcinogenic potential of oxycodone have not been conducted.

 Impairment of Fertility

-The potential effects of oxycodone on male and female fertility have not been evaluated.
+Studies in animals to evaluate the potential impact of oxycodone on fertility have not been conducted.

 How Supplied/Storage and Handling

-5 mg tablets debossed with the strength “5” on one side and the letter “O” on the other side.
+Oxaydo (oxycodone HCl) 5 mg tablets are round, convex, white tablets debossed with the strength “5” on one side and the letter “O” on the other side and supplied as:

 NDC 69344-113-11 Bottles of 100 tablets

-7.5 mg tablets debossed with the strength “7.5” on one side and the letter “O” on the other side.
+Oxaydo 7.5 mg tablets are round, convex, white tablets debossed with the strength “7.5” on one side and the letter “O” on the other side and supplied as: